crubba/bundestagswahl/README.md

   2. Information about structural characteristics of electoral districts (*btw_districts*)
   2. District maps in polygon format (*btw_districts_maps*)

-Comma-separated/JSON files can be downloaded from here.
+Comma-separated/JSON files will be published in the near future.

 # Installation & Usage
 The package can be installed from this Github repository: